 Excuse No. 34.
 THIRD PARTY OPERATOR RIGHTS ADVOCATE: Anyone

 should be allowed to be station control operators all the time, just like on Field Day.

 to read Part 97 directly; I rely on interpreters.

-Excuse 36.
+No. 36.
 WASHABLE BRAIN: I was brain-washed.

-37. POSITIVE THINKER: I positively think that “No” doesn’t
+Excuse No. 37.
+POSITIVE THINKER: I positively think that “No” doesn’t

-Excuse 38.
+No. 38.
 IMPATIENT: The FCC rulemaking process of considering everyone’s comments takes too long.

-Excuse 39.
-REVERSAL OF PRIORITY: My nifty system
+Excuse No. 39.
+REVERSAL OF PRIORITY:

-could not function as I want it to if the FCC rules were really mandatory.
+My nifty system could not function as I want it to if the FCC rules were really mandatory.

 the violation, but not the blame.